hamsterjam/harp/luaFunctions.md

 `entID createEntity()`

-Creates a new Entity and returns its ID as an integer.
+Creates a new Entity and returns its ID as a usertype.

+`deleteEntity(entID)`

+Deletes the entity entID

 `setComponent(entID, compName, val)`